sstadick/rumi/README.md

   longer.
 In cases of an absolute tie, the incumbant read wins.
 This can lead to differences in results, especially among reverse reads.

+## TODO

+- Clean up the lib and split out into multiple modules
+- Add better (any) error handling
+- Figure out how to reduce allocations / string clones
+- Clarify the workflow / what actually happens in docs

 ## Prior Art

 [UMICollapse](https://www.biorxiv.org/content/10.1101/648683v1)